lsst-dm/k8s-scripts/SETUP.md

 `# kubeadm init`

-You may get an error when trying to execute this command on a node with Swap enabled.
-If you don't wish to disable Swap on your system, but still which to continue with the install, execute the following command:
+In later versions of Kubernetes (> 1.9.x) You may get an error when trying to execute this command on a node with Swap enabled.
+If you don't wish to disable Swap on your system, but still wish to continue with the install, execute the following command:

 `# kubeadm init --ignore-preflight-checks Swap`